Joalor64GH/FNF-MagEngine/index.md

 To Build Mag Engine, You Should Have Minor Knowledge Of The Command Line/cmd, If You Don't, Do Not Worry Because ninjamuffin99 Is Here To Save The Day, He Made A Guide: https://ninjamuffin99.newgrounds.com/news/post/1090480

 ## Dependencies For Compiling
-First, Install Haxe 4.1.5.
-PLEASE use 4.1.5 instead of the latest version because the latest version is broken with [git](https://git-scm.com/downloads), which you will need to build Mag Engine.
+First, Install THE LATEST VERSION OF Haxe 4.1.5.
+PLEASE use the latest version because the latest version is what mag engine was programmed in.

 Second, AFTER installing Haxe, [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) (Haxe's 2D Game Engine).
 Third, Install git.
 FOR WINDOWS: Go to [The Git Website](https://git-scm.com/downloads) and install the program from there.